 "I will be frank," Shacklebolt leaned forward a little.
 "I think it will save us a lot of time, actually.
 You are the guardian of the Boy Who Lived.
 Unlike the general public and our esteemed Minister," the corner of his mouth curved up, "the selected employees of our Department know full well that it is not just a fancy title that in the future will make its owner shine on the cover of Witch Weekly."

 Shacklebolt gave a fleeting grin and then became serious again.

-"The fate of the country depends heavily on your ability to prepare Mr. Potter for the difficulties that lie ahead.
+"The fate of the country depends heavily on your ability to prepare Mr. Potter for the perils that lie ahead.
 And we would be insane to stand in your way."

-"Are you not putting too much faith in an eleven-year-old child?"
+"Aren't you putting too much faith in an eleven-year-old child?"

 "I am afraid that we have no one else to put it in.
 Besides, trust me, no one is expecting the impossible.
 Either from you or from the boy."